J. Irwin Miller: Work

 Miller served as a Trustee of the Ford Foundation and Yale University, and as a director of Chemical Bank.
 He established the Irwin-Sweeney-Miller Foundation, which supports numerous charities and institutions—notably, Christian Theological Seminary in Indianapolis and Emma Willard School, a leading girls' preparatory school in Troy, NY.
 The family's business interests were widespread, and he served at various times as Chairman of Irwin Union Bank in Columbus IN, Union Starch and Refining Company, and Irwin Management Company.

-Irwin Management was the family's private wealth-management and services organization, funded from Mr. Miller's large Cummins Engine Co. dividends and from the income generated by other holdings.
+Irwin Management was the family's private wealth-management and services organization, funded from Mr. Miller's large Cummins Engine Co. dividends and the income generated by other holdings.
 The group managed all of the family's assets except Cummins Engine—which Mr. Miller managed personally, as President and later as Chairman.
 IMCO, as it was called, was divided into departments for Marketable Securities, Oil and Gas, Real Estate, Venture Capital, Financial Planning and Analysis, and Family Services.
 The company was staffed by about 20 professionals, many of whom had MBA degrees from the leading graduate business schools (e.g., Harvard, Columbia, Chicago, Carnegie-Mellon, Stanford, Oxford).
 In addition to financial management, the company provided staff services to assist Mr. Miller's roles in philanthropic, foundation, directorship, and trustee positions.
 It was considered a high-status firm among MBA students, and there was spirited competition for jobs at IMCO upon graduation.

 He was active in politics, persuading New York governor Nelson A. Rockefeller to run for president in 1968 (and served as national campaign chairman) and in 1972 he supported New York City Mayor John Lindsay's presidential bid.

 Miller also served as a trustee of the Museum of Modern Art, the Ford Foundation, and was a member of the Yale Corporation, which governs the university.
 In 1986 he received the National Building Museum's first Honor Award.
-He was member of both the American Academy of Arts and Sciences and the American Philosophical Society.
+He was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 Legacy

 Upon Miller's death in 2004, the National Council of Churches in the United States instituted an annual J. Irwin Miller Award.
 The award is presented annually to "a lay person who has been a witness, through action in the world, to justice and other values affirmed by Christian faith, and who has demonstrated a commitment to church unity."

 In 2016 Exhibit Columbus launched the J. Irwin and Xenia S. Miller Prize, an award given to artists, architects, and designers whose work is for the benefit of communities.

+J. Irwin Miller aided in a donation of $1.5million of $2million for construction through the Irwin-Sweeney-Miller Foundation to Butler University, constructing the 'Irwin Library' (1963, designed by Minoru Yamasaki).